mistersmee/dotfiles/.local/bin/README.md

 Script to control monitors of my laptop on wayland, specifically, sway.
 The script is basically same as the X script, monctrl, except for option 1, duplicate screen, which is missing, because sway, or wayland doesn't have a way to mirror or duplicate screens yet.

+## opout

+Luke Smith's script to open the output file, typically the pdf output from latex files.
+Called by a keybind in nvim, just like his setup.

 ## shutdmenu

 Script to create a shutdown menu using dmenu.

 Options are: logout, restart X, reload sxhkd, shutdown, reboot and lock X.

+## texclear

+Luke Smith's script to clear the Tex build files.
+Called in the config file in nvim, just like his setup.

 ## tnot